Security best practices for IaaS workloads in Azure

 Detail: Use Azure Resource Manager templates to strengthen your deployment choices and make it easier to understand and inventory the VMs in your environment.

 Detail: Use a least privilege approach and built-in Azure roles to enable users to access and set up VMs:

 - Virtual Machine Contributor: Can manage VMs, but not the virtual network or storage account to which they are connected.

 - Classic Virtual Machine Contributor: Can manage VMs created by using the classic deployment model, but not the virtual network or storage account to which the VMs are connected.

-- Security Admin: In Security Center only: Can view security policies, view security states, edit security policies, view alerts and recommendations, dismiss alerts and recommendations.
+- Security Admin: In Defender for Cloud only: Can view security policies, view security states, edit security policies, view alerts and recommendations, dismiss alerts and recommendations.

 - DevTest Labs User: Can view everything and connect, start, restart, and shut down VMs.

 Your subscription admins and coadmins can change this setting, making them administrators of all the VMs in a subscription.
 Be sure that you trust all of your subscription admins and coadmins to log in to any of your machines.